carbon-language/carbon-lang/docs/design/generics/details.md

 **Restriction:**
 [Rust requires](https://rust-lang.github.io/rfcs/0195-associated-items.html#constraining-associated-types)
-all of the type-type's parameters and associated types be specified, since they can not vary at runtime.
+all of the type-of-type's parameters and associated types be specified, since they can not vary at runtime.

 TODO examples